A Quick History of the Grain Harvesting Process

 Even things you may not expect to influence grain harvesting, like computers and the internet, have a hand in the success of the grain industry today.
 Tracking fertilization and yields and managing genetic maps and feed additives are all made simpler with new technology.

 Now that you know this quick history of the grain harvesting process, we hope you have a greater appreciation of the incredible strides that humanity has taken to get to where we are today.
 Remember, this is a quick history.
-There is a lot more to learn about agriculture if you’re curious—cultures from all over the world have their own unique stories we weren’t able to include in this article.
+There is a lot more to learn about agriculture if you’re curious.
+Cultures from all over the world have their own unique stories we weren’t able to include in this article.
 Feel free to learn more!